Selecting multiple files in File Explorer can be one of the most aggravating tasks one can perform in Microsoft Windows.

 And the task is even more difficult if your hands are shaky or you have difficulty controlling the mouse pointer.

-If you use Windows 7, 8, or 10, there’s an easier way to select multiple files without making those insidious accidental copies or getting all the way to the bottom of the list of files only to “lose” your selections by making an errant click.
+But guess what?
+If you use Windows 10 or Windows 11, there’s an easy way to select multiple files without making those insidious accidental copies or getting all the way to the bottom of the list of files only to “lose” your selections by making an errant click…

 All you have to do is enable Check Boxes.
-Here’s how:
+It’s really easy.
+Just follow the instructions below for your version of Windows.

-4 – Check the box beside Use check boxes to select items.
+3 – Select the View tab, then scroll down the list of optional settings and check the box beside Use check boxes to select items.

 1 – Press the Windows+E key combination to open File Explorer.